Balto (film): Plot

-Back in Nome, Jenna is explaining Balto's mission to the other dogs when Steele returns, claiming the entire team, including Balto, is dead.
-However, Jenna sees through his deception and assures Balto will return with the medicine.
-Using a trick Balto showed her earlier, she places broken colored glass bottles on the outskirts of town and shines a lantern on them to simulate the lights of an aurora, hoping it will help guide Balto home.
-When Balto regains consciousness, he is ready to give up hope, but when a large, white wolf appears and he notices the medicine crate still intact nearby, he realizes that his part-wolf heritage is a strength, not a weakness, and drags the medicine back up the cliff to the waiting team.
-Using his advanced senses, Balto is able to filter out the false markers Steele created.
+Back in Nome, Jenna explains Balto's mission to the other dogs as Steele returns, lying that the team, including Balto, is dead.
+Jenna sees through his deception and she assures Balto will return with the medicine.
+Using a trick Balto showed her earlier, Jenna places broken colored glass bottles on the outskirts of town and shines a lantern on them to simulate the lights of an aurora, hoping it will help guide Balto home.
+When Balto regains consciousness, he is ready to lose hope, until a large white wolf appears.
+Noticing the intact medicine crate nearby, he realizes that his part-wolf heritage is a strength and not a weakness, and drags the medicine back up the cliff to the waiting team.
+Balto's advanced senses filter out the false markers Steele had created.

-After encountering further challenges, and losing only one vial, Balto and the sled team finally make it back to Nome.
-A pity-playing Steele is exposed as a liar and abandoned by the other dogs, ruining his reputation.
+After encountering further challenges through an ice bridge, an avalanche, and an ice cave, and losing only one vial, Balto and the sled team finally return to Nome.
+A pitiful Steele is abandoned by the other dogs who realize the truth about him.
 Reunited with Jenna and his friends, Balto earns respect from both the dogs and the humans.
-He visits a cured Rosy, who thanks him for saving her.
-Back in the present day, the elderly woman and her granddaughter finally find the memorial commemorating Balto, and she explains that the Iditarod trail covers the same path that Balto and his team took from Nenana to Nome.
-The woman, who is actually Rosy, repeats the same line, "Thank you, Balto.
-I would have been lost without you," before walking off to join her granddaughter and her Siberian Husky, Blaze.
+He visits a cured Rosy, who thanks him for saving her and finally accepts his wolf heritage.

+Back in 1995, the old woman and her granddaughter finally find the statue of Balto and she explains that the Iditarod trail covers the same path that Balto and his team took from Nenana to Nome.
+The woman, who is actually Rosy, repeats the same line "Thank you, Balto.
+I would have been lost without you".
+She walks off to join her granddaughter and her Siberian Husky Blaze.
 The Balto statue stands proudly in the sunlight.